How to Use a Historical RYB Color Wheel in Quilting

-I am over the top excited this morning to announce a new series of posts about color theory for quilters (and sewists, too) that I've put together for BERNINA's blog, WeAllSew.
+I am over the top excited this morning to announce a new series of posts about the historical color wheel for quilters (and sewists, too) that I've put together for BERNINA's blog, WeAllSew.

-Pop over to the first post at WeAllSew, Color Wheel Basics to learn a bit about what a color wheel is and where they came from.
+Pop over to the first post at WeAllSew, Color Wheel Basics to learn a bit about what the historical color wheel is and where it came from.

 As a bonus, BERNINA has put together a set of free printable Color Wheel cards to download, cut out and use for reference!
 Scroll to the bottom of the post to find the download and instructions for putting the cards together.